Five Hunting Mistakes You Don’t Want to Make

 Never forget why we hunt!

 Don’t put undo pressure on yourself to take a massive buck, either.
 Seeing a massive buck can make us do stupid things, like poaching.
 This mistake is a no-brainer.
 Just don’t do it.
-And if you’re on public land, don’t use another ’s stand.
+And if you’re on public land, don’t use another hunter’s stand.
 Yes, it’s on public land so it’s fair game.
 That doesn’t make it cool.
 Follow all the regulations in your state for the hunt you’re doing.
 You may not agree with them, but it’s the right thing to do.
 Remember, hunting is fun.
 We hunt because we enjoy it.
-Don’t make the worst mistake you can make as a and forget to do just that.
+Don’t make the worst mistake you can make as a hunter and forget to do just that.

 The post Five Hunting Mistakes You Don’t Want to Make appeared first on AllOutdoor.com.